cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script prints the global variables
+this script creates a new variable